shambharkar-siddhant/Document-search-and-summerization-system/README.md

 # Document Search and Summarization System

 The Document Search and Summarization System processes PDF files, indexes their contents using vector embeddings, and provides fast, smart search with automatic summarization.
-Heavy processing is done in the background so that users get quick responses to their queries.

 ---

 ## Overview